 For more information, contact the Council’s Disability Equality and Access Officer.

-The Bedford and District Access Group is an independent voluntary group of disabled people, carers and others with an interest in promoting good accessibility to buildings and services.
-The Council recognises the importance of regular consultation with the Access Group and other groups representing the interests of disabled people.
+The Accessibility Bedford Group is an independent voluntary group of people with disabilities, carers and others with an interest in promoting good accessibility to buildings and services.

 Disability Equality and Access Officer